Neuroinclusive Practice™

 Dyslexia Champions™

-Therefore, support neurodiverse staff.
-Many organisations, also lack accurate organisation-wide, awareness of what neurodiversity actually is and the potential impact of neurodivergent ‘conditions’ – on the workplace.
+Therefore, it is important to support neurodiverse employees.
+Many organisations, also lack accurate organisation-wide awareness of what neurodiversity actually is and the potential impact of neurodivergent ‘conditions’ – on the workplace.

 As a result, neurodivergent colleagues often fail to reach their full potential.